-Chrissy Teigen and other Tokyo-bound passengers back in LA after 'mix-up'
+Plane returns to LAX after flying with wrong passenger for hours, airline says

 "They put our plane in a secure area.
 We can't be near the common folk," she said.

-The model kept her sense of humor as she answered questions about the ordeal, which she described as a "flight to nowhere."
+The model kept her sense of humor as she answered questions about the incident.

 "I don't know why I'm not more upset about this," she tweeted.
 "The pleasure I get out of the story is worth more to me than a direct flight to Tokyo."